 Monoamine oxidase inhibitors (MAOIs) are antidepressants, and the use of MAOIs with Adderall could cause effects that would not usually appear if either drug is taken alone.
-According to WebMD, the combination of these two types of substances could cause hallucinations, seizures, a faster heartbeat, or an increase in blood pressure.
+The combination of these two types of substances could cause hallucinations, seizures, a faster heartbeat, or an increase in blood pressure.

 Taking any drug outside of a doctor’s supervision and instruction is dangerous.
 Mixing substances increases the risks associated with each drug exponentially.
 If you are taking Adderall legitimately, per a doctor’s prescription, it’s important that you avoid use of any other substance.
 If you have specific concerns related to your use of Adderall, discuss them with your prescribing doctor.

 Adderall is a stimulant drug that includes a form of amphetamine.
 As a result, its main action on the body is to increase neural activity.
-While the main result of this is for the person to feel increased energy, confidence, focus, and performance, there are also a number of side effects that can be cause for concern.
+While the main result of this is for the person to feel increased energy, confidence, focus, and performance, there are also a number of side effects that can include:

 Any of these more serious side effects may require a visit to an emergency room or doctor.

-When an individual is struggling with abuse of or addiction to a drug like Adderall, it is important to start the process of recovery by stopping use of the drug and allowing it to be eliminated from the body.
+When an individual is struggling with miuse of or addiction to a drug like Adderall, it is important to start the process of recovery by stopping use of the drug and allowing it to be eliminated from the body.
 This detox process can be very challenging, however, because the withdrawal symptoms can be uncomfortable, and potentially even painful.
-As explained by Mental Health Daily, withdrawal from Adderall can involve:
+Withdrawal from Adderall can involve:

-Because of the risk of experiencing these symptoms, even if they are relatively short-lived, it is important to enlist the help of a professional who is experienced with managing withdrawal from these drugs.
-Detox is vital to the individual’s ability to recover, but it should be followed with comprehensive addiction treatment.
+Because of the risk of experiencing these symptoms, even if they are relatively short-lived, it is important to enlist the help of qualified healthcare professionals who are experienced with managing withdrawal from these drugs.
+While detox is vital to the individual’s ability to recover, it should be followed with comprehensive addiction treatment.